strongishllama/faasd-cdk-demo/README.md

 * Your username to login.
 * The URL of the SecretsManager secret where your generated password is stored.

 Fetch the password from SecretsManager and the follow the faasd URL to login.
+You may have to wait a few minutes for the user data script to finish running.